dapr/proposals/20240912-R-scheduler-auto-scale.md

 - running 4 Schedulers means running 3 Schedulers with embedded etcd, and the last one will be stateless and connect to an existing etcd.
 Note, here there is no gain to round-robin-ing between the existing etcd instances due to the way etcd works with raft under the hood.
-- running 5 Schedulers means running 5 Schedulers with embedded etcd.
+- running 5 Schedulers means running 3 Schedulers with embedded etcd, the last two Scheduler instances will be stateless.
-- running beyond 5 Schedulers means running 5 Schedulers with embedded etcd, and any Scheduler beyond 5 will be stateless and connect to an existing etcd instance.
+- running beyond 5 Schedulers means running 3 Schedulers with embedded etcd, and any Scheduler beyond 3 will be stateless and connect to an existing etcd instance.

 ![Stateless Schedulers Example](./resources/20240912-R-scheduler-auto-scale/statelessSchedulersExample.png)

 etcd must run with an odd number of replicas.
-In dapr, 5 will be our practical limit while running inside Schedulers.
+In dapr, 3 will be our practical limit while running inside Schedulers.
 With the cron scheduler library and embedded etcd already separate processes in Scheduler, we just need to optionally run the embedded etcd.